didim99/TSTU-new/README.md

 # TSTU-new
-Some university projects, packed in Android app
+Some university projects, packed in Android app.